KaranPandey05/NatureNurture/documentation.md

 ### 1.1 Project Statement

 **Problem Statement**:
 The agricultural sector faces significant threats from plant diseases that can severely reduce crop yields and impact food security.
 Farmers, particularly in rural or developing areas, often lack access to tools and education that can help them recognize plant infections early.
 This allows diseases to spread unchecked, leading to large-scale crop destruction.
 Misidentifying diseases can also lead to incorrect treatments, worsening the problem.
-This project aims to address these issues by developing an AI-driven solution that detects plant infections from images and provides timely diagnoses.
+This project aims to address these issues by developing an AI-driven solution that detects plant infections from images by providing real-time diagnoses and information about how to control these diseases.

 **Objectives**:
 - Create an AI model capable of classifying 38 different plant infections based on leaf images.